From Clawdbot to a Movement

 The Bottom Line for B2B Teams

-OpenClaw is not a product you buy.
-It is an ecosystem you adopt.
+OpenClaw isn't a product you buy.
+It's an ecosystem you adopt.
 The platform lowers the barrier to agent deployment dramatically, but it also shifts the responsibility for security, governance, and orchestration to you.

 For B2B companies in the 50-500 employee range, the playbook is: